Arthur Nielsen: Personal life

+Arthur C. Nielsen Jr.

 Nielsen's oldest son had four siblings.
 He graduated from the University of Wisconsin and married Patricia McKnew; the couple had two sons, Arthur II and Chris, and a daughter.
-Jr. died in 1980, his wife in 2005.
+Arthur Jr. died in 2011, and his wife in 2005.
 They had seven grandchildren.
-Arthur Charles Nielsen Jr was described by The New York Times as having institutionalized his father's innovations, including "urging" the company to purchase a $150,000 Univac computer in 1948.
+Arthur Charles Nielsen Jr. was described by The New York Times as having institutionalized his father's innovations, including "urging" the company to purchase a $150,000 Univac computer in 1948.